Jesse Bishop: Execution

 Bishop was first sentenced to death on February 10, 1978, after he admitted to murdering Ballard.
-Bishop said he would not appeal from the moment he was sentenced and even feared his execution would never be carried out.
+From the moment he was sentenced, Bishop said he would not appeal, and even said that he feared his execution would never be carried out.
 Under Nevada law, the Supreme Court of Nevada must review any death sentence.
 An automatic appeal was filed against the wishes of Bishop, who tried to fire his attorneys in an attempt to speed up his execution.
 In 1979, the Supreme Court of Nevada refused to reverse the sentence.

 On August 1, 1979, Bishop was sentenced to die in the gas chamber for the murder of Ballard.
 His execution was originally scheduled for August 27, 1979.
 However, on August 25, Justice William Rehnquist issued a stay, ordering the state of Nevada to answer a series of questions.
 The stay was later extended until late September.
 After the stay was lifted, Bishop was rescheduled for execution on October 22, 1979.

 In the early hours of October 22, Bishop was led into the Nevada gas chamber by prison guards.
 He was strapped into one of the death chairs and the execution via gas inhalation proceeded.
 Fourteen people witnessed the execution.
 Bishop was pronounced dead at 12:21 a.m. by prison officials.
 His last meal was filet mignon, tossed salad with Thousand Island dressing, asparagus, baked potato with sour cream and an unspecified dessert.
 Bishop was the third person to be executed in the United States since 1976, after Gary Gilmore and John Spenkelink.
 He was also the first person to be executed in Nevada since 1961.
 Bishop was the last inmate in Nevada to be executed by the gas chamber.
 Executions thereafter have been carried out by lethal injection in the same chamber.

+Bishop had publicly expressed a lack of remorse for the murder and said he'd killed other people.
+He blamed Ballard for his own death, calling him a "fool" who'd gotten "involved in something that was none of his business."
+In a letter released after his execution, Bishop confessed to 18 other murders, 12 in California and another six around the country.
+These murders, he said, had all been gangland slayings.
+Most were contract killings for money and favors, and related to the drug trade.
+Bishop expressed no remorse for any of these crimes.
+However, he did privately express remorse over the death of Ballard, whom he described as the only truly innocent person whom he'd ever killed.
+The details were deliberately kept vague in order to protect the accomplices and mobsters who hired him, but Las Vegas detective Chuck Lee said he was certain that Bishop was telling the truth.